-Hey!
-I am Eitan Lees, a graduate student in the department of Scientific Computing at Florida State University.
-I am currently doing research with Dr. Shanbhag modeling the corrosion of metal.
+I am a Ph.D. graduate from the department of Scientific Computing at Florida State University.
+I did research with Dr. Shanbhag modeling the corrosion of metal.
 I have been involved with the development of a python visualization package called Altair which was published in the Journal of Open Source Software (link to paper).